Cyace84/tip4/docs/usage/mintingNft.md

 <span :class="EIPdis"  >

-The code sample below is utilized to deploy the base collection contract using `everscale-inpage-provider` tool.
+The code sample below is utilized to mint the nfts using `everscale-inpage-provider` tool.

-add the following lines of code to the [previously written script](./deployingCollection.md#step-2-write-deployment-script) on the deploying the base collection contract section.
+add the following lines of code to the [previously written script](./deployingCollection.md#step-2-write-deployment-script) on deploying the base collection contract section.

 </span>